Learn how to make smoked gouda cheese either indoors or outdoors.

-- Place the cheese on top pf an aluminum tray filled with water and covered in aluminum foil to help keep the temperature of the cheese down.
+- Place the cheese on top of an aluminum tray filled with ice cubes and covered in aluminum foil to help keep the temperature of the cheese down.

 - Keep the cheese and foil pan as far away from the heat source as possible.

 - Smoke your cheese for 20-45 minutes.
-Remove from smoker and place in a airtight container in the refrigerator.
+Remove from smoker and place in an airtight container in the refrigerator.